fotinakis/swagger-blocks/README.md

 [![Build Status](https://travis-ci.org/fotinakis/swagger-blocks.svg?branch=master)](https://travis-ci.org/fotinakis/swagger-blocks)

-Swagger::Blocks helps you write API docs in the [Swagger](https://helloreverb.com/developers/swagger) style for your Rails/Sinatra app, and then automatically build JSON that is compatible with [Swagger UI](http://petstore.swagger.wordnik.com/#!/pet).
+Swagger::Blocks helps you write API docs in the [Swagger](https://helloreverb.com/developers/swagger) style in Ruby and then automatically build JSON that is compatible with [Swagger UI](http://petstore.swagger.wordnik.com/#!/pet).
 It is a DSL for pure Ruby code blocks that can be turned into JSON.

 *This is a brand new gem!
 Please file any bugs and issues you may come across.*